 Session service entity structure: The sessionService entity contains descriptive, yet limited information about Web Services participating to a session.
-The structure diagram for the sessionService entity is illustrated in Figure 4.
+The structure diagram for sessionService entity is illustrated in Figure 7.
 A service key identifies a sessionService entity.
-A sessionService may participate in one or more sessions, and there is no limit to the number of sessionService has a name and description associated with it.
+A sessionService may participate one or more sessions.
+There is no limit on the number of sessions in which a service can participate.
+These sessions are identified by session keys.
+Each sessionService has a name and description associated with it.
 This entity has an endpoint address field, which describes the endpoint address of the sessionService.
-Each sessionService may have one or more context entities associated with it.
+Each sessionService may have one or more context entities associated to it.
 The lease structure identifies the lifetime of the sessionService under consideration.